agenium-scale/nsimd/README.md

 <https://github.com/google/googletest> and the MPFR library that can be found at
 <https://www.mpfr.org/>.

-Benchmarking the library requires Google Benchmark that can be found at
-<https://github.com/google/benchmark> plus all the other SIMD libraries used
+Benchmarking the library requires Google Benchmark version 1.3 that can be found at <https://github.com/google/benchmark> plus all the other SIMD libraries used for comparison:
-for comparison:
 - MIPP (<https://github.com/aff3ct/MIPP>)
 - Sleef (<https://sleef.org/>)

 Compiling the library requires a C++14 compiler.
 Any recent version of GCC, Clang and MSVC will do.
 Note that the produced library and header files for the end-user are C89, C++98, C++11 compatible.
+Note that C/C++ files are generated by a bunch of Python scripts and they must be executed first before running cmake.

 ```bash
 python3 egg/hatch.py -Af